davidlares/django-vue-books-api/README.md

 The whole frontend app is located on the `/frontend` folder.
 It actually created with the Vue-Cli template with Webpack.

 - [Vue Cli](https://www.npmjs.com/package/vue-cli/)

+## Routes

+By default, the Django API runs on `localhost:8000`, also the VueJS project (by default) uses the same port, so automatically it gets assigned on the `8081`.
+Please check the `settings.py` on the Django project to verify the hard coded port usage.

 ## Credits
   - [David Lares](https://twitter.com/davidlares3)